Does Asbestos Cause Lung Cancer?

 - U.S. Navy personnel

-Continuing today, construction crews remain at the highest risk of exposure as they are often the first to come into contact with disturbed asbestos in building built before the 1980s.
-This population includes approximately 1.3 million workers as well as those involved in building and equipment maintenance.
+Construction crews remain at the highest risk of exposure today as they are often the first to come into contact with disturbed asbestos in buildings built before the 1980s.
+This population includes approximately 1.3 million workers, as well as those involved in building and equipment maintenance.

 When the toxic fibers are disturbed, they become their most dangerous.
 Because the material is incredibly friable (or easily shattered into small crumbs), disturbing the fibers expel them into the air, where they are more likely to be inhaled or ingested by nearby residents or workers.

 Prolonged exposure to the mineral can cause cells in the lung tissue to become irritated and scarred, potentially leading to the diagnosis of chronic lung disease.
-Secondary exposure can also occur when the fibers are transferred from the skin, hair, or clothes of workers to their family or friends.
+Secondary exposure can also occur when the fibers are transferred from workers’ skin, hair, or clothes to their family or friends.